CadenceCc/csc3400-git-assignment/README.md

-#My Software Engineering Project
+# Ultimate Calculator App - Original Version
 Cadence Cooper - 1279458

-This repository will contain my Git and version control assignment for CSC 3400.
+This is the ORIGINAL repository version with different title.